brandon-fryslie/rad-shell/README.md

 Note: the install script will only work on macOS due to the use of `homebrew`.
 Some of the key bindings may also need to be adjusted for other OS's.

+**Important:**  For the time being, you must use my fork of the project which has an important bugfix with regards to module loading order.
+You might see errors about functions not being defined if using the official Zgen repo.

+There is a PR open with the fix that I hope will be merged: https://github.com/tarjoilija/zgen/pull/87

+My fork is located here: https://github.com/brandon-fryslie/zgen

 ## Features

 The example .zshrc file includes several great plugins by default: